-- Allowance for doubtful accounts is estimated based on expected customer payment experience, and influenced by specific customer behavior and regional economic factors (Notes 5, 14) - Inventories are remeasured based on the lower of cost and net realizable value (Note 6) - Impairment of long-lived assets is influenced by judgment in determining indicators of impairment and estimates used to measure impairment losses, if any (Note 7) - Goodwill and indefinite life intangible asset impairment is dependent on judgment used to identify indicators of impairment and estimates used to measure impairment losses, if any (Note 8) - Income taxes have judgment applied to determine when tax losses, credits and provisions are recognized based on tax rules in various jurisdictions (Note 9) - Defined benefit pension plan obligation and expense depends on assumptions used in the actuarial valuation (Note 12) - (U) Share capital Common shares are classified as equity.
-Incremental costs directly attributable to the issue of ordinary shares are recognized as a deduction from equity, net of any tax effects.
+- Allowance for doubtful accounts is estimated based on expected customer payment experience, and influenced by specific customer behavior and regional economic factors (Notes 5, 14) - Inventories are remeasured based on the lower of cost and net realizable value (Note 6) - Impairment of long-lived assets is influenced by judgment in determining indicators of impairment and estimates used to measure impairment losses, if any (Note 7) - Goodwill and indefinite life intangible asset impairment is dependent on judgment used to identify indicators of impairment and estimates used to measure impairment losses, if any (Note 8) - Income taxes have judgment applied to determine when tax losses, credits and provisions are recognized based on tax rules in various jurisdictions (Note 9) - Defined benefit pension plan obligation and expense depends on assumptions used in the actuarial valuation (Note 12) - (V) Share capital Common shares are classified as equity.
+Incremental costs directly attributable to the issue of ordinary shares are recognized as a deduction from equity, net of any tax effects. - (W) New Standards Implemented The Company adopted amendments to IAS 1, Presentation of Financial Statements effective February 1, 2016, as required by the IASB.
+The amendments provided guidance on the application of judgment in the preparation of financial statements and disclosure including: materiality, order of notes to consolidated financial statements and disclosure of accounting policies.
+It also clarified the aggregation and disaggregation of items presented in the financial statements.
+The amendments had no material impact on the consolidated financial statements.

-- (V) New Standards Implemented There were no new IFRS accounting standards or amendments that the Company was required to adopt by the IASB for the year ended January 31, 2016. - (W) Future Standards and Amendments A number of new standards, and amendments to standards and interpretations, are not yet effective for the year ended January 31, 2016, and have not been applied in preparing these consolidated financial statements.
+(X) Future Standards and Amendments A number of new standards, and amendments to standards and interpretations, are not yet effective for the year ended January 31, 2017, and have not been applied in preparing these consolidated financial statements.
 The Company is currently assessing the potential impacts of changes to these standards.